-How long have your friends and family urged you to use your voice for something?
-We've all experienced this.
-After nearly two years of receiving compliments, I eventually woke up one morning and decided to take the plunge.
+How long have your friends and family encouraged you to use your voice for something?
+We've all been there.
+After nearly two years of receiving compliments, I finally woke up one morning and decided to take the plunge.
 It was both thrilling and intimidating, and it felt uncomfortable.
-Having a solid support system is crucial while also silencing the doubting voice in your mind.
+Having a strong support system is essential while also quieting the doubting voice in your mind.

 Conducting thorough research is essential in determining whether this path is right for you.
 Setting realistic expectations and understanding that this isn't an immediate solution to unemployment will be beneficial.
 This journey requires time, hard work, patience, and a lot of perseverance.
 Is it possible to achieve results quickly?
 Definitely!
 Many of our students secure work and agency representation just weeks after receiving their professional demos.
 However, you should be ready for the possibility that this process might take much longer.
 Drawing from my 35-year career and advice from talent agents nationwide, here are some crucial steps to launching a voiceover career...